mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 ![](/images/Why_does_boundary_testing_work/IMG_0194.jpg#inTextImage)

-As you can see, our tests produce the same results and none of them fails.
+As shown on the image above, our tests produce the same results and none of them fails.
 Yet, the implementation is completely different and now, for example, we offer **hats for a range between 9 and 22** instead of the desired requirement to offer **hats for a range between 20 and 30**.

 Our tests had full coverage of the 4 behaviours, even though they are not able to validate that the ranges have the correct limit values.
 This is where this technique falls short.
 If you only test one random value in each interval you have to understand what you are validating and what you are missing out on.
 Simulating a change on the implementation and checking if your tests still stand and alert for that change, by failing, is a nice exercise to run.

 And to this, a new proposal arises: test all the possible values.

-# The "test all the things" testing
+# The "test all the things" testing technique

 With this technique, we would be focused on covering all the possible inputs, rather than just focusing on the possible outcomes.
 Since we are testing all the inputs, this is the only way to guarantee how the ranges are set up...
 While this is true, it is not a very efficient way to test and spend resources.